MicrosoftDocs/VBA-Docs/api/Word.Pane.BrowseWidth.md

 _expression_. `BrowseWidth`

 _expression_ A variable that represents a '[Pane](Word.Pane.md)' object.

 ## Remarks

-This property works only when you are in Web layout view.
+This property works only when you are in web layout view.

 ## See also